drb/random-world/README.md

 # Random World

-Node module for generating random data - built for usage with a [RAML mocking server](https://www.npmjs.com/package/raml-mock-server) to generate collections of complex data structures with more realistic values.
+Node module for generating random data - built for usage with a [RAML-based API mocking server](https://www.npmjs.com/package/raml-mock-server) to generate collections of complex data structures with more realistic values.

 ## Installation